Information

 To help you navigate what you are seeing on the floor, here is a breakdown of common vomit colors and their potential underlying causes.

-Cat vomit color can give you useful clues about what may be happening in your cat’s body.
+The color of cat vomit can give you useful clues about what may be happening in your cat’s body.
 It cannot diagnose the problem on its own, but it can help you decide what to watch, what to write down, and when to call your veterinarian.

 Some colors are more commonly linked to an empty stomach, fast eating, bile, or hairballs.
 Others may point to something more serious, such as blood, toxin exposure, plant ingestion, or a possible blockage.